weijuey/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. d'Intérieur shows a list of contacts
+2. d'Intérieur shows a list of contacts.
-3. User requests to add a label to a specific contact in the list
+3. User requests to add a label to a specific contact in the list.
-4. d'Intérieur adds the label to the contact
+4. d'Intérieur adds the label to the contact.

   Use case ends.